-FIGURE 4: ELECTRICAL BACKBONE
+FIGURE 5: ELECTRICAL BACKBONE

 The CEE-Form cabling can then be terminated in familiar domestic electrical block connectors.

 Some tips on electricals:

 - Keep everything except lengths of wire off the ground.
 This prevents people tripping over things and helps stops water ingress if it rains.
 Mount all power blocks and connectors on walls, or equivalents thereof.
 If in a tent, screw the power strip to a board then hang the board on a tent pole. - Do not simply put power block connectors on surfaces, especially where drinks may be served, or food being prepared.
-Keep them on the walls. - Bury all cables under the ground to stop people tripping over them or hang them overhead at least 3 metres in the air.
-Do not bury junctions or connectors. - If two power wires need joining and they are not in a sheltered location, wrap them with a plastic bag UNLESS a transformer is involved. - Incorporate a light switch on the wall to make it easy for people to turn the camp lights on or off, rather than scrabbling about under chairs looking for plugs. - Domestic extension leads are 13A maximum, that's 3,120 Watts.
-5A is only 1200W.

-NEVER run power through cables while they are coiled up - that includes domestic extensions on a reel.
+Keep them on the walls. - Check that your extension cables have an earth connection, some EU cables do not. - Bury all cables under the ground to stop people tripping over them or hang them overhead at least 3 metres in the air.
+Do not bury junctions or connectors. - If two power wires need joining and they are not in a sheltered location, wrap them with a plastic bag UNLESS a transformer is involved.
+Have the join raised up so that water does not run down the wire into the bag. - Incorporate a light switch on the wall to make it easy for people to turn the camp lights on or off, rather than scrabbling about under chairs looking for plugs. - Domestic extension leads are 16A (13A in the UK, Ireland), that's 3840 Watts.
+5A is only 1200W. - NEVER run power through cables while they are coiled up that includes domestic extensions on a reel.
 The coil will heat up and the wire may melt.
 Uncoil the wire.
 It may look messy, but you will not catch fire!

-FIGURE 5: COILED WIRE WILL HEAT UP UNDER LOAD AND MAY CATCH FIRE
+FIGURE 6: COILED WIRE WILL HEAT UP UNDER LOAD AND MAY CATCH FIRE